Warnings for Ferriprox

 There is no information regarding the presence of deferiprone in human milk, the effects on the breastfed child, or the effects on milk production.

-Because of the potential for serious adverse reactions in the breastfed child, including the potential for tumorigenicity shown for deferiprone in animal studies, advise patients that breastfeeding is not recommended during FERRIPROX, and for at least 2 weeks after the last dose.
+Because of the potential for serious adverse reactions in the breastfed child, including the potential for tumorigenicity shown for deferiprone in animal studies, advise patients that breastfeeding is not recommended during treatment with FERRIPROX, and for at least 2 weeks after the last dose.

 Females And Males Of Reproductive Potential